-Prerequisite(s): Must successfully complete AUT 147 and have required tools and textbooks.
-Completion of introduction to automotive courses.
+Prerequisites: Must successfully complete AUT 147 and have required tools and textbooks.

-AUTOMOTIVE BRAKES, SUSPENSION, STEERING & WHEEL ALIGNMENT LAB
+AUTOMOTIVE BRAKES, SUSPENSION, STEERING,& WHEEL ALIGNMENT LAB

-Repair automotive brakes, steering and suspension systems by applying knowledge attained in required courses.
-This is a hands-on class that uses live projects.
+Repair automotive brakes, steering, and suspension systems by applying knowledge attained in required courses.
+This is a hands-on class, utilizing live projects.

-Prerequisite(s): Must successfully complete AUT 147, 149, and have required tools and textbooks.
+Prerequisites: Must successfully complete AUT 147, 149, and have required tools and textbooks.

-FORD BASE STEERING, SUSPENSION, & ALIGNMENT
+FORD BASE STEERING, SUSPENSION, & ALIGN

 Students will learn suspension and steering principles, alignment geometry and service procedures to diagnose and correct excessive tire wear and pull concerns.
-Students will become familiar with the tools, terminology and procedures used during common steering and suspension service operations, and will have the opportunity to practice procedures identified as priority tasks in the NATEF (ASE) task list.
+Students will become familiar with the tools, terminology, and procedures used during common steering and suspension service operations, and will have the opportunity to practice procedures identified as priority tasks in the NATEF (ASE) task list.